dmitry-ee/spotify-to-tidal/README.md

 # Spotify to Tidal Migration Toolset
-This toolset will perform controlled import your spotify library (*i mean liked songs*) So nothing will be messed up (*mostly*)
+This toolset will perform controlled import your spotify library (*i mean the liked songs*)

+So nothing will be messed up (*mostly*)

 For those who care (*like i am*)

 ## Requirements